abhas-paul/hireon/README.md

 ---

-## Author
+## 👨‍💻 Author

 Built with passion by **Abhas Paul**.

-If you found this project useful, consider giving it a ⭐ on GitHub.
+⭐ If you found this project useful, consider starring the repository.

+💡 Feedback, suggestions, and contributions are always welcome.

+🚀 Happy Interview Preparation!